 Chemists Celebrate Earth Day Community Event

-Establishing a donation drive is a great way for you to unite with others in your area and/or group to clear out unwanted items, while ensuring that these items do not end up in landfills.
-So why not take your spring cleaning initiatives one step further, and be environmentally proactive?
+Establishing a recycling event in your area is a great way for you to participate in Chemists Celebrate Earth Day (CCED)!
+This is a good way to discard old smoke and carbon monoxide detectors and batteries while ensuring that these items do not end up in landfills.
+So why not take an initiative and be environmentally proactive?

 What else can I do?

-- Host a Science Café on the environmental aspects of the four CCED topics of air, soil, recycling, or water.
+- Host a Science Café on the environmental aspects of the four CCED topics of indoor air, mold, or water.